SirawichDev/smart-contracts-zone-for-web/README.md

   format it's equal 3 Ether you can try to play the Wei -> Ether converter it in [this](https://eth-converter.com/)
 - all of 3 steps above you need to do within ```truffle console```

-if there is anything you want for this project i will create article how to set up for this project at [Medium](https://sirawit0676.medium.com/)
+for the rest features,I will try to finish as soon as i can ;) if there is anything you want for this project i will create article how to set up for this project at [Medium](https://sirawit0676.medium.com/)